How can investing in AIM shares help to manage inheritance tax (IHT)?

 Since then, we have delivered a successful service backed by strong performance and a robust investment process.
-As specialist IHT portfolio managers we look after more than £600m of client’s assets both directly and across third party platforms, working with some of the country’s best known independent financial advisers.
+As specialist IHT portfolio managers we look after more than £600m of client assets both directly and across third party platforms, working with some of the country’s best known independent financial advisers.

-To meet our client’s objectives, we have a strict investment criteria.
-Our managers are supported by a 12-strong smaller company investment committee enabling us to meet and monitor many under researched companies listed on the Alternative Investment Market (AIM).
+To meet our clients' objectives, we have a strict investment criteria.
+Our managers are supported by a 18-strong smaller company investment committee enabling us to meet and monitor many under researched companies listed on the Alternative Investment Market (AIM).
 We look for businesses with high quality management, a history of consistent earnings, dividend growth, balance sheet strength, proven cash generation, high barriers to entry, reasonable valuation, strong earnings growth, and owner managers.
 This has enabled us to build a portfolio that has delivered a strong return since inception.

 Important information: Past performance is not a reliable indicator of future performance.
 Performance is shown gross of fees Annual management fee and transaction charges apply.